NegatioN/negation.github.io/_favorites/quote_221.md

 ---
 text: >
-  "You can be happy or you can be unhappy.
-It's just according to the way you look at things." - Walt Disney
+  "Spread love everywhere you go.
+Let no one ever come to you without leaving happier." - Mother Teresa
 type: quote
 ---